Our selection of motorcycle travel literature

 Just because we are locked in our home and our bikes stand still sadly in the garage it doesn’t mean that we can’t get away for a few hours … at least virtually!
+So we made a top 10 motorcycle movies.

 The 80s were prolific for all mechanical enthusiasts of all kinds.
 Also, we were able to follow the adventures of KITT (Knight Rider) or even Airwolf.
 The American chain ABC, feeling that there was still room on the market, thought that a version with a motorcycle was missing.
 And this is how the show Street Hawk was created.
 It narrates the adventures of Jesse Mach in his fight against crime, faithfully supported by his Honda “XR 500”.
 This was actually a fictional model made up of three different models, the Honda XL500, the Honda CR250 and the Honda CX500, depending on the needs of the shooting.
 Although the initial idea was promising, the series stopped after only 13 episodes due to a lack of audience.